martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Feb 19, 2019

+On request of krex4, I am adding an i2c_display branch, with support for a four line backlit i2c display available on Amazon.com ( and other vendors such as AliExpress/BangGood, eBay, etc )   Once the display code is stable, I will merge it back into the master code branch.

 Feb 5, 2019

 The battery voltage and temperature sensor code has been decoded, and the code is merged into the master branch.